everdrone/libsnd/README.md

 This library is still under development!
 Read the [docs](/docs) and check out the [examples](/examples).

-Currently looking for contributors / enthusiasts, if you have an idea, found a bug or have and amazing new feature you want to add, feel free to clone, edit and push.
+Currently looking for contributors / enthusiasts, if you have an idea, found a bug or have an amazing new feature you want to add, feel free to clone, edit and open a Pull Request.

 ## Building